Buy and trade assets on eToro in a few simple steps

 Your capital is at risk.
 Other fees apply.

-Diversification can help minimize your investing risk and maximize your gains.
-There are many different diversification strategies, including investing in different asset classes, such as stocks, bonds, and real estate, or investing in a range of industries, so that you’re not overly exposed to any one sector.
+Diversifying your portfolio can help minimize your investing risk and maximize your gains.
+There are various ways to build a diversified portfolio, including investing in different asset classes, such as stocks, bonds and real estate, or investing in a range of industries, so that you’re not overly exposed to any one sector.

 Diversification can help you reduce the impact of market volatility and increase your chances of earning a steady and sustainable return on your investment.